Water is a commodity that we tend to take for granted when living off a municipal source.

 Harness the law of gravity and eliminate your need for a pump!
 If your water source is located uphill from your water destination, or if you have a nice hill that you can place your water tanks, then you may be able to remove your need for a pump entirely.

 There is a simple equation for figuring out how much pressure you get from elevation.
 Each foot of elevation change amounts to .433 PSI of water pressure.
 The typical pressure for home usage is around 40 – 45 PSI.
-Therefore, 100 feet of elevation (or feet of head) could provide enough pressure for a homestead without the use of a pump.
+Therefore, 100 feet of elevation (or feet of head) will provide tons of pressure for a homestead without the use of a pump.

 100 feet seems like a lot but carried out over a slope or hill, the elevation can add up fast.